 Here’s another mistake I used to make often.
 I thought that good business writing was more like academic writing.
 I thought that I had to demonstrate a certain command of language.
-And I thought it was best to show off deep knowledge of the topic at hand by using all the specific terms and turns of phrase that made it cool (to me, anyway).
+And I thought it was best to show off deep knowledge of the topic at hand by using all the specific terms and turns of phrase that made it clever and interesting.

-I thought exactness was of ultimate importance.
 But I’ve had far more success by using simple language.
-It ends up being much clearer and easier to use.
+Simple language is clearer and easier for readers to follow.

 Maybe the best shortcut I’ve found here is to focus on the benefits of the idea rather than its features.
 Just like in sales.
 I don’t really want to know exactly how the car processes fuel.
 I want to know the gas mileage.